 Registration examinations assess whether applicants have the nursing knowledge, skills and judgment required to practice safely at the beginning of their careers in Ontario.
 See individual exam pages

 for information on how many times you are permitted to take each exam:

 If you are applying to become a Registered Nurse in the General Class, you will write the NCLEX-RN.
-Or, you may have written the Quebec Professional Examination, Canadian Registered Nurse Examination or other Council-approved exam that meets the registration exam requirement.
+Or, you may have already passed NCLEX-RN, Quebec Professional Examination or Canadian Registered Nurse Examination.

 If you are applying to become a Registered Practical Nurse in the General Class, you will write the CPNRE.